ibm-cloud-docs/codeengine/build.md

    </tr>
    </tbody></table>

-For example, to run a build called `helloworld-build-run` that uses the `helloworld-build` build:
+For example, to run a build that is called `helloworld-build-run` that uses the `helloworld-build` build:

 ```
 ibmcloud ce buildrun submit --name helloworld-build-run --build helloworld-build